yasminwww/ym222bs.github.io/_posts/2017-11-11-preproccessors.markdown

 {% endhighlight %}

 And they all get rewritten into a regular CSS-code, however, they all have special features and slightly different but very much like the regular CSS syntax.
-For example, they make it possible to use functions, nest your code, use mixins and create variables for saving constants.
+For example, they make it possible to use functions, nest your code, use mixins, extend parts of code and create variables for saving constants.
 This is how it can look in :

 {% highlight ruby %}